tchapacan/livebox-exporter-rs/README.md

 Contributions are really welcome!
 If you encounter any issues, have suggestions, or would like to add/fix features, please do:

 - Open an issue to report bugs or request features.
-- Fork the repository, make your changes, and submit a pull request.
+- Fork the repository, create your branch, make your changes, and submit a pull request.

-- Contribution guidelines will be added soon.
+For more details here are the [contribution guidelines](CONTRIBUTING.md)

 ## Alternatives